Perfect Oven Baked Potatoes Recipe

 - Watch them closely after about 30 minutes of baking.
 For best results, flip them once or twice during the baking process to ensure even cooking.

-- According to the Idaho Potato Commission, baked potatoes should have an internal temperature of 210 degrees F. To check the temperature, use an instant-read thermometer.
+- According to the Idaho Potato Commission, baked potatoes should have an internal temperature of 210°F. To check the temperature, use an instant-read thermometer.

-- Do not poke holes in the potatoes before washing them; doing so could allow bacteria and germs to get inside.
+- Do not poke holes in the potatoes before washing them; doing so can allow bacteria and germs to enter.

 - Please do not skip the salt.
 It absorbs moisture from the potato as it bakes, resulting in a fluffier potato.
 It can also make the skin crispier when baking, making it more flavorful and delicious.